Everything you need to know about the EB-1A extraordinary ability green card.

 USCIS considers an alien of extraordinary ability to be someone with sustained national or international acclaim who ranks among the small percentage at the top of their field.
 Examples span science, business, arts, athletics, and academic fields.
 You must provide either a major internationally recognized award or evidence meeting at least three of ten regulatory criteria.

-The EB-1A has one of the highest approval standards in employment-based immigration.
+This category has one of the highest approval standards in employment-based immigration.
 Success depends on evidence quality, legal strategy, and how effectively you demonstrate sustained acclaim.
 Many petitions fail because evidence shows competence rather than extraordinary ability.
-Working with an immigration lawyer experienced in EB-1A cases significantly improves approval odds.
+Working with an immigration lawyer experienced in these cases significantly improves approval odds.

-EB-1A is for individuals with extraordinary ability who can self-petition without a job offer.
-EB-1B is for outstanding professors and researchers who need a job offer from a U.S. university or research institution.
-EB-1B requires at least three years of teaching or research experience and focuses specifically on academic contributions, while EB-1A applies across all fields and emphasizes individual acclaim.
+The first subcategory is for individuals with extraordinary ability who can self-petition without a job offer.
+The second subcategory is for outstanding professors and researchers who need a job offer from a U.S. university or research institution.
+The second requires at least three years of teaching or research experience and focuses specifically on academic contributions, while the first applies across all fields and emphasizes individual acclaim.

-No. The EB-1A does not require a job offer or U.S. employer sponsorship.
+No. This classification does not require a job offer or U.S. employer sponsorship.
 You file as a self-petition.
 However, you must demonstrate intent to continue working in your field of expertise in the United States through a personal statement, letters from potential collaborators, and evidence of ongoing projects or business activities.

 Total costs include $715 for Form I-140, $1,440 for Form I-485 (if adjusting status), $235 USCIS Immigrant Fee (for consular applicants), $200–$500 for medical examination, and optional premium processing ($2,805).
 Immigration attorney fees typically range from $5,000 to $15,000.
 Document preparation costs add $500–$2,000.
 Total costs generally range from $7,000 to $20,000 depending on case complexity and whether you use premium processing.